 Welbeck’s published admission number is 45 places in the relevant primary intake planning documents.

 For main school entry, Nottingham City’s coordinated arrangements apply.
-Applications for Reception are made through the local authority, with the closing date for September 2026 entry set at 15 January 2026, and offers released on 16 April 2026 for Nottingham City applicants.
-Families are expected to respond within 14 days of the offer.
+Applications for Reception are made through the local authority, with applications opening on 2 November 2026, closing on 15 January 2027, and offers released on 16 April 2027 for September 2027 entry.

 Oversubscription is handled through the local authority’s published criteria for community schools.
 Where demand exceeds places, priority runs through looked-after and previously looked-after children first, then catchment and sibling criteria, followed by distance-based allocation using a straight-line measurement.